 Meelia Center Highlights

-- More than 150 student volunteers and nearly 250 service learners engage in community service each week, serving between two to four hours per week.
+- More than 150 student volunteers and nearly 250 community engaged learners in community service each week, serving between two to four hours per week.

-- The Meelia Center manages service learning for the college.
-Service learning is an educational strategy in which students apply important course concepts through significant service to the community.
-Each semester nearly 10 percent of the student body chooses to participate in service learning.
+- The Meelia Center manages Community Engaged learning for the college.
+Community engaged learning is an educational strategy in which students apply important course concepts through significant service to the community.
+Each semester nearly 10 percent of the student body chooses to participate in community engaged learning.

 - The center hosts four to six major service events on campus each year.
 More than 800 students participate in these one day service events each year.